Best Winch for Jeep Wrangler

 Smittybilt X2O Gen2 10K View on Amazon

-Best For: Weekend Warriors
+Best For: Weekend warriors and mixed-use Jeeps

 Rating: ★★★★☆